 Reactions to medicines

 Risks for this surgery are:

-Always tell your doctor or nurse what medicines you are taking, even medicines or herbs you bought without a prescription.
+Tell your health care provider what medicines you are taking, even medicines, supplements or herbs you bought without a prescription.

 During the days before the surgery:

 Prepare your home for when you come back from the hospital.

 If you are a smoker, you need to stop.
 Your recovery will be slower and possibly not as good if you continue to smoke.
 Ask your doctor for help.

 Two weeks before surgery, you may be asked to stop taking medicines that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and other medicines like these.

 If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see the doctors who treat you for those conditions.